Requirements for your application

 |Higher Education Institution (HEI) sponsor has made assessment||None||Answer yes for the question “If you are studying at a higher education institution, have they assessed that you meet the English language requirement, or that you are a 'gifted student'?|

-You must use the passport which is listed on your CAS with your visa application.
+For your visa application you must use the passport which is listed on your CAS.
 If you have renewed your passport since your CAS was issued and before you apply for your visa, email your college (undergraduate and visiting students) or department or divisional office (graduate and recognised students) immediately, copying in the Student Immigration team so the correct passport number can be added to your CAS.

 Ensure your passport is not about to expire very soon.
 However, it is OK to apply for your visa with a passport that will expire before the end of your course – you will still be issued with a full length visa.

-You will need to take your passport to your biometrics appointment.
+You will need to take your passport to your biometrics appointment if you have one.
 It will be handed back to you at the appointment.

 Police registration certificate